kivan117/juicin64/README.md

 | C-Left / C-Right | Skip Track      |

+### Cool, but how do I run this?

+To run on actual hardware, you'll need a developer cartridge such as the EverDrive 64 or 64Drive.

+The game requires EEPROM4k enabled.
+EverDrive cartridges should automatically detect this based on the binary header.
+If it does not, you can edit the save_db.txt file to enable it.
+For the 64Drive, you'll need to enable it yourself via the menu I believe.

+For emulation, you'll need a low level emulator such as CEN64.
+Don't forget to specify EEPROM4k.
+Even on recent computers, low level emulation is still typically slower than playing on real hardware.

+### Technical Difficulties

+If you get a blue screen that says EEPROM ERROR, you need to double check you've got your emulator / cartridge setup for EEPROM4k save files.

+If you're encountering other game breaking errors, please file an issue describing it.

 ## Asset attribution:
 All graphics are edited from base art assets created by other people